 Resveratrol is an ingredient derived from the seed and skin of the red grape.
 It is a well-studied molecule that has potent antioxidant, anti-inflammatory, and anticarcinogenic properties.

 It’s basically the ingredient that started the “Red wine is good for you” excuse, except that it’s not just an excuse but a living truth.

-Applied topically, resveratrol helps protect the skin’s surface as well as helps rebuff environmental aggressors known as free radicals.
+Applied topically, resveratrol helps protect the skin’s surface and helps rebuff environmental aggressors known as free radicals.
 Additionally, it has significant skin-calming properties that may help minimize redness and inflammation.

-Bisabolol is one of the active parts of chamomile and it’s a clear, oily fluid that is used in cosmetics for its anti-inflammatory and soothing properties as well as some mild brightening properties.
+Bisabolol is one of the active parts of chamomile and it’s a clear, oily fluid used in cosmetics for its anti-inflammatory and soothing properties and some mild brightening properties.

-Or simply said EGCG is one of the active parts of green tea which is believed to be responsible for its many health benefits as well as appearance benefits, too, when applied topically.
+Or simply said: EGCG is one of the active parts of green tea that is believed to be responsible for its many health benefits and appearance benefits, too, when applied topically.

 It is a fantastic antioxidant that also has anti-inflammatory and anti-carcinogenic properties.